go-fetch-js/go-fetch/README.md

 ## Plugins

-Plugins are simply just functions which are passed the client object and executed when they are `.use()`d.
-Using the `before` and `after` events, plugins can add helper methods to the `Request` and `Response` objects, modify the request data sent to the server, and process the response data received from the server.
+Plugins are functions that are passed the client object do something with it.
+Plugins are executed when `.use()`d.
+Using the `before` and `after` events, plugins are able to add helper methods to the `Request` and `Response` objects, modify the request data sent to the server and process the response data received from the server.

 ### Example